On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Magnetic dynamics on K ahler manifolds

-\end{theorem} In the theorem above, if the K\"ahler manifold $M$ has constant negative holomorphic sectional curvature, then there exists a finite $s_c \in \mathbb{R}$ such that $s_c^2= -\kappa\rho^2$ \cite{johanna_negative_curvature}.
-It is well known that at this strength, the magnetic geodesic flow can be conjugated to a Horocycle flow, see for instance \cite{johanna_negative_curvature}, \cite{CieliebakFrauenfelderPaternain2010} and \cite{paternain_horocycle}.\\ \\ Having justified the existence of Zoll magnetic systems on K\"ahler manifolds, we know from Theorem \ref{systolic_ineq} that magnetic systems sufficiently close to such Zoll ones satisfy a local systolic inequality.
-We now endeavor to compute said local systolic inequality.
-We begin by fixing some notational conventions, for the remainder of this section, we will fix a closed K\"ahler manifold $(M, \sigma_0,J)$ with constant holomorphic sectional curvature $\kappa$ and denote the associated K\"ahler metric by $g_0$. \\ \\ By Bimmermannn's theorem, the magnetic geodesic flow of the triple $(g_0,\sigma_0,s)$ for all $s$ satisfying $s^2+\kappa>0$, can be conjugated to the fiber-wise rotation $e^{2\pi Jt}: T^*M \rightarrow T^*M$.
-It is also easy to see that this rotation is an isometry for the Sasaki metric on $T^*M$.
-In fact, observe that given some $q_0 \in M$ and $p_0 \in T_{q_0}^*M$, the horizontal lift of some $u \in T^*M$ is defined by:
+\end{theorem} In the theorem above, if the K\"ahler manifold $M$ has constant negative holomorphic sectional curvature, then there exists a finite $s_c \in \mathbb{R}$ such that $s_c^2= -\kappa$ \cite{johanna_negative_curvature}.
+It is well known that at this strength, the magnetic geodesic flow can be conjugated to a Horocycle flow, see for instance \cite{johanna_negative_curvature}, \cite{CieliebakFrauenfelderPaternain2010} and \cite{paternain_horocycle}.\\ \\ By the discussion in Section \ref{mag_dyn_riem_section}, the odd-symplectic forms defined on the manifold $S^*_{g_0}M$ by Bimmerman's Zoll magnetic pairs $(g_0,\sigma_0)$ in Theorem \ref{zollness_of_mag_systems_kahler} above are Zoll.
+Therefore, by Theorem \ref{systolic_ineq}, these odd-symplectic forms satisfy a local systolic inequality.
+The purpose of this section is calculate this systolic inequality.
+We begin by fixing some notational conventions, for the remainder of this section, we will fix a closed K\"ahler manifold $(M, \sigma_0,J)$ of dimension $2n$ for $n\geq 1$, with constant holomorphic sectional curvature $\kappa$ and denote the associated K\"ahler metric by $g_0$.
+As observed earlier, the pair $(M,g_0)$ determines a Riemannian manifold; we will use this fact in the sequel without any further qualification.
+In this setting, when talking about a Zoll magnetic pair $(g_0,\sigma_0)$ we will always assume that the resulting magnetic system is being considered at a fixed strength $s$ such that $s^2+\kappa >0$.\\ \\ By Bimmermann's theorem, on a K\"ahler manifold $(M,\sigma_0,J)$ of constant holomorphic sectional curvature $\kappa$, the magnetic geodesic flow of the magnetic pair $(g_0,\sigma_0)$ can be conjugated to the fiber-wise rotation $e^{2\pi Jt}: T^*M \rightarrow T^*M$ at appropriate strengths.
+We now claim that this fiber-wise rotation is an isometry for the Sasaki metric on $T^*M$.
+Indeed, observe that upon fixing a $q_0 \in M$ and $p_0 \in T_{q_0}^*M$, the horizontal lift of an arbitrary $u \in T^*M$ is defined by:

 where $(q(t),v(t))$ is a path in $T^*M$ satisfying the following conditions: